to any Sonocur treatment, care must be taken to be certain that the

 patient tolerance, gradually increase energy levels to the highest level

 that can be maximally tolerated.
-In Achilles tendonitis this may be
+In patellar tendonitis, this is generally

 - Readjust the shock